alan-turing-institute/data-safe-haven-team/WaysofWork.md

 They have been developed with the team and attending to the meeting-intense research environment of the project, this made it challenging to introduce SCRUM ceremonies or make it mandatory for all team members to take part in each one.
 As a result asynchronous reporting have been prioritised and some ceremonies blended together.
 To structure asynchronous elements of ceremonies or meetings we were directly inspired by Florian Haas' post '[No, we won't have a video call for that](https://xahteiwi.eu/resources/presentations/no-we-wont-have-a-video-call-for-that/)'.

+It is also important to understand that this is a multifaceted and overarching project, several strands of work (or even full projects) are simultaneously carried out and have their own ways of work and tracking tools.
+Therefore the Ways of Work and tools developed here focus on coordination among those with minimal added effort and avoiding interfering with day-to-day work.

 ## Ways of work principles

 Ways of work is not only about reporting.